cbushdor/-MyDefaultValues4Vim/README.md

 # How to add *a new feature* within plugin

 We are in the script name **DeleteTrailingWS_txt** stored in *~/.vim/plugged/-MyDefaultValues4Vim/vimrc*.

-Each time you want to add a plugin go in that directory (check upper path).
-Follow the exemple below!
+Each time you want to add a plugin go in that directory  *~/.vim/plugged/-MyDefaultValues4Vim/vimrc*.

-Just below, we created  *DeleteTrailingWS_txt* file name and, here its content:
+Just below, we created  *DeleteTrailingWS_txt* file name and, here its content (as an exemple):

 ```
 " To avoid finite loop when loading